iATSPayments/com.iatspayments.civicrm/README.md

 'Backend' ACH/EFT is not supported by CiviCRM core.
 Having an enabled ACH/EFT payment processor broke the backend live credit card payment page in core (until it was fixed here https://issues.civicrm.org/jira/browse/CRM-14442), so this module fixes that if it's an issue, and also provides links to easily allow administrators to input ACH/EFT on behalf of constituents.
 A similar problem existings for backend membership and event payments, and this has not been fixed in core.

 9002 Error - if you get this when trying to make a contribution, then you're getting that error back from the iATS server due to an account misconfiguration.
 One source is due to some special characters in your passwd.

+CiviCRM core assigns Membership status (=new) as well as Event status (=registered) as soon as ACH/EFT is submitted (so while payment is still pending).
+If the contribution receives a Ok:BankAccept -> the extension will mark the contribution in CiviCRM as completed.
+If the contribution does NOT receive a Ok:BankAccept -> the extension will mark the contribution in CiviCRM as rejected.
+Associated existing Membership and Event records may need to be updated manually.

 Please post an issue to the github repository if you have any questions.